Websites We Recommend

 A large collection of bookbinding-related links provided by J. Hewit and Sons, a company with a 200 year history of manufacturing the finest quality leathers for bookbinding and leathergoods production.

 The Huntington Library is one of the largest and most complete research libraries in the United States in its fields of specialization.
 Collections include rare books and manuscripts principally in the areas of British and American history and literature, 15th century European books, history of science, maritime history, and Renaissance exploration and cartography.
+In 2006 The Burndy Library founded by Bern Dibner, containing more than 50,000 volumes in the history of science and technology became part of The Huntington Library.

 • Library of Congress: Preservation